Instalab

 Several common situations can produce a urine WBC reading that does not reflect your true infection status.

-Urine WBC (White Blood Cells) is best interpreted alongside these tests.
+Urine WBC (White Blood Cells) is included in these pre-built panels.